w3c/webappsec-permissions-policy/policies/loading-frame-default-eager.md

 ```HTTP
 Feature-Policy: loading-frame-default-eager 'none'
 ```
-would cause all the nested `<iframe>`'s and the corresponding nested and auxiliary browsing contexts to load lazily, unless the have specifically set `loading="eager"`.
+would cause all the nested `<iframe>`'s and the corresponding nested and auxiliary browsing contexts to load lazily, unless they have specifically set `loading="eager"`.
 For example, if the document has
 ```HTML
 <iframe id="frame"></iframe>
 <iframe id="fast" loading="eager"></iframe>